cp-algorithms/cp-algorithms/src/string/aho_corasick.md

 }
 ```

-It is easy to see, that due to the memorization of the found suffix links and transitions the total time for finding all suffix links and transitions will be linear.
+It is easy to see, that due to the memoization of the found suffix links and transitions the total time for finding all suffix links and transitions will be linear.

 ## Applications